mgechev/angular-seed/README.md

 # api document for the app
 # npm run build.docs

-#generate api documentation
+# generate api documentation
 $ npm run compodoc
-$ npm serve.compodoc
+$ npm run serve.compodoc

 # to start deving with livereload site and coverage as well as continuous testing